 - "Let's get the low-hanging fruit first."
 This generally leads to much lower savings because some projects are conflicting and segmented, which makes the cost of remaining heatrecovery projects prohibitive; - Ignoring possible changes in the upcoming 2-5 years (regulation, equipment replacement, expansions).
-This may result in projects that are obsolete by the time plant personnel is ready to implement them, or that don't achieve the forecasted payback;

-- Ignoring possible process changes, such as modifications to set points (e.g., temperature of hot water).
-This generally results in many low-payback projects being overlooked; - Not working with plant personnel.
+This may result in projects that are obsolete by the time plant personnel is ready to implement them, or that don't achieve the forecasted payback; - Ignoring possible process changes, such as modifications to set points (e.g., temperature of hot water).
+This generally results in many low-payback projects being overlooked.
+In order to evaluate possible plant-wide process changes, the PI analyst must have specific experience in the pulp and paper industry; - Not working with plant personnel.
 This often results in projects not being implemented, or not being understood; - Carrying out only a steam balance, and using that as a starting point.
-Such an approach generally does not fully reveal potential, and may lead to significant errors; - Errors in analyzing marginal economics (e.g., boiler minimum turndown, drives vs. turbo generators and fuel used in boilers for header pressure control), or in analyzing changes in economics (e.g., better boiler control, better steam and power management, and changes in production to take advantage of night-time energy costs).
+Such an approach generally does not fully reveal potential, and may lead to significant errors; - Errors in analyzing marginal economics (e.g., boiler minimum turndown, drives vs. turbo generators, fuel used in boilers for header pressure control, and wet biomass firing), or in analyzing changes in economics (e.g., better boiler control, better steam and power management, and changes in production to take advantage of night-time energy costs (e.g., increase the use of the TMP)).